hadron-project/hadron/guide/src/overview/pipelines.md

 If a Pipeline is declared without any `triggers`, or with a trigger which is an empty string (`""`), then it will match every event published to its source Stream.

 ### Consumers
 Pipelines are consumed in terms of their stages.
-As Hadron client programs register as Pipeline consumers, they are required to speciy the stage of the Pipeline which they intend to process.
+As Hadron client programs register as Pipeline consumers, they are required to specify the stage of the Pipeline which they intend to process.
 All Pipeline consumers form an implicit group per stage.

 ### Pipeline Evolution
-As software systems evolve over time, it is inevitible that Pipelines will also evolve.
+As software systems evolve over time, it is inevitable that Pipelines will also evolve.
 Pipelines may be safely updated in many different ways.
 The only dangerous update is to remove a Pipeline's stage.
 Doing so should ALWAYS be considered to result in data loss.
 These semantics may change in the future, however it is best avoided.

 Adding new stages, changing dependencies, changing stage ordering, all of these changes are safe and Hadron will handle them as expected.
 See the next section below for best practices on how to make such changes.